David Kurten: UK Independence Party

 At the 2015 general election, Kurten stood for the UK Independence Party (UKIP) in Camberwell and Peckham, coming fifth with 4.7% of the vote.
 He was second in the UKIP London-wide list in the 2016 London Assembly election and was elected to the London Assembly alongside Peter Whittle, with the party getting 171,069 votes.
 In October 2016, Kurten announced his intention to stand for UKIP leader following the resignation of Diane James after just 18 days.
 However, he withdrew from the contest and endorsed Paul Nuttall.
 Following the contest, Nuttall appointed Kurten as the party's education spokesperson on 30 November 2016.

 At the 2017 general election Kurten stood in the Essex constituency of Castle Point, winning 5.3% of the vote, which was sufficient for him to retain his deposit.
-Kurten ran in the 2017 UKIP leadership election, where he came third, with Henry Bolton was elected as leader.
+Kurten ran in the 2017 UKIP leadership election, where he came third, with Henry Bolton elected as leader.
 Kurten stepped down from the UKIP frontbench on 22 January 2018 in protest at Bolton's refusal to stand down as leader after receiving a vote of no confidence from the party's national executive committee the previous day.
 He returned after Gerard Batten became leader on 14 April.

 In the May 2018 local elections, Kurten unsuccessfully contested his local Sidcup ward in the London Borough of Bexley.
 He then stood as UKIP's candidate in the Lewisham East by-election on 14 June 2018, getting 1.7% of the vote.
 This by-election was mired in controversy, with left-wing activists disrupting a hustings event and abusing Kurten as he arrived; the meeting was stopped by police as Kurten began his speech.
 In December 2018, Kurten again resigned from the UKIP frontbench, this time on account of the anti-Islam direction of UKIP under the party's then-leader Gerard Batten, most significantly Batten's appointment of activist Tommy Robinson as an advisor on grooming gangs.
 On 12 December 2018, following Peter Whittle's departure from UKIP, he and Kurten disbanded the UKIP grouping on the London Assembly and formed the Brexit Alliance group, though Kurten remained a member of UKIP.

 In December 2019, Kurten stood as the UKIP candidate in the constituency of Bognor Regis and Littlehampton in the 2019 general election after the new Brexit Party announced that it would not be contesting seats won by the Conservative Party at the 2017 general election.
 His vote share was 1.7%.